Clarkson-Applied-Data-Science/sarkerm_taxi_weather/README.md

 ### Data distribution

-At first, I wanted to see the data distributions. here I can see Cloudy weather is 25.4%, which is the highest.
+At first, I wanted to see the data distributions. here I can see Mostly Cloudy weather is 25.4%, which is the highest.
 To make the visualization meaninful,I put the least significant distribution to the others category, which is a total of 7.4%.
 The dataset shows some bias which is the nature of the weather.

 ![png](analyze_files/analyze_5_0.png)